 Admission to graduate study at Shepherd University is processed on a rolling basis.
 Applications are considered complete when the application, the application fee, and all supporting materials are on file with the School of Graduate and Professional Studies.
 Some degrees have specific requirements beyond the general ones for all graduate students.
-Please reference the particulate degree program or the first page of the Graduate Studies Application for details.
+Please reference the particular degree program or the second page of the Graduate Studies Application for details.
 Program Coordinators in conjunction with the Dean of Graduate and Professional Studies make final decisions on all applications.

 International Applicants – Shepherd University welcomes students from around the world for graduate degree study.
 A test of language proficiency is required for international graduate students except in the case of a diploma or degree from an accredited college or university in which the primary language of instruction is in English.